 Soccer Match Bonuses

 Bonuses are well suited to football because bookmakers offer over 100 markets on the major fixtures.
-Bonuses can be framed around different aspects of the game and football is about numbers and statistics so placing bets can be varied and based on extensive information.
+A sports betting bonus can be framed around different aspects of the game and football is about numbers and statistics, so placing bets can be varied and based on extensive information.
 Goals and bookings averages can be used to make betting decisions and many websites monitor the relevant statistics.
 Many matches are shown live on TV or live streamed on bookmaker websites.

 - Live £50 in-play bet after a pre-match bet for the same value